Morning Coffee: Why Bank of America doesn't mind losing sometimes. Fear, fun and chaos in the crazy world of quant headhunting

 Elsewhere, as Alex Morrell of Business Insider puts it, “No special education or accreditation is required to run [a headhunting firm], and the overhead is minimal.
 As a result, the caliber and culture of such firms can vary dramatically”.
 Never was anything so true, or so diplomatically understated, said about this widely misunderstood and not always popular industry.

-The context is a scandal at Durlston Partners, a rapidly growing London-based firm that’s just opened up on Wall Street.
+The context is a scandal at a rapidly growing London-based firm that’s just opened up on Wall Street.
 It’s also recently parted company with its head of data science recruitment, and the ensuing quarrels have dragged out dirty linen in quantities usually only seen in student residences at the end of term.

 There is … quite a lot … in the article.
-Most of the key allegations are denied, except the ones that are supported by text and WhatsApp evidence, which are “deeply regretted” by Vax Bahram, the owner of Durlston.
+Most of the key allegations are denied, except the ones that are supported by text and WhatsApp evidence, which are “deeply regretted” by the alleged perpetrator.
 There are so many of them that it’s almost impossible to summarise, but along with the accusations of atrocious behaviour and language, there’s a picture drawn of an aggressive work and party culture that looks like a parody of the worst excesses of the Street itself.
 Which may be the underlying truth; recruiters tend to see a subset of the industry’s workers, and to meet them only during periods of extreme stress.
 They might get a distorted picture of what bankers are really like.

 A mutiny is brewing at Goldman Sachs over bonuses that could be at their lowest for a decade.
 "It all goes back to bad decision making and spending that got out of control."
 (Business Insider)